-VAT investigations often have numerous aspects such as interviews under caution by the investigating body.
-Each agency has different powers, some more wider reaching than others.
+VAT investigations often have numerous aspects, such as interviews under caution by the investigating body.
+Each agency has different powers, some more wide-reaching than others.

 Other aspects could be:

 Many businesses come under VAT scrutiny, however, some businesses are deliberately targeted by HMRC.
 These companies are often in the telecommunications industry, or may be businesses selling computer components and, more recently, companies involved in carbon emission trading.
 Her Majesty’s Revenue and Customs (HMRC) have put various measures into place to try and stop these activities as they occur.
 The reverse charging mechanism is one example.
 In addition, the VAT charged on carbon trading certificates was recently changed.

 This specialist type of fraud involves goods being imported VAT-free from EU countries and sold on at VAT inclusive prices.
 The company at the beginning of the chain then disappears without paying HMRC the VAT charged when selling the goods on.
 These companies are known as ‘missing traders’, ‘hijacked traders’ or ‘defaulting traders.’
 The goods are then sold down a chain of companies known as ‘buffer’ companies.
 These companies are used to disguise the paper trail of the fraud.
 Finally, the last company in the chain exports the goods to the EU (or elsewhere) free of VAT.
 As this company had already paid VAT on its purchase of the goods from the supplier the company then reclaims the VAT back.
 If this was a legitimate trade, then a reclaim of VAT is allowable.
 The same goods are often imported again into the UK and the chain starts again.
 This is how the fraud became known as a ‘carousel fraud’, due to the same goods going around again and again.